makhloufledmi/makhloufledmi.github.io/_pages/research.md

 #### Current projects

-- In collaboration with Mathilde Pacault (Centre Hospitalier Régionale Universitaire, Brest), Camille Verebi (Hôpital Cochin, Paris), Romain Daveau (AP-HP) Juliette Nectoux (Hôpital Cochin, Paris), we are working on Sequential Probability Ratio Tests with applications to Non-Invasive Prenatal Diagnosis (NIPD).
+- In collaboration with Mathilde Pacault (Centre Hospitalier Régionale Universitaire, Brest), Camille Verebi (Hôpital Cochin, Paris) and Juliette Nectoux (Hôpital Cochin, Paris), we are working on Sequential Probability Ratio Tests with applications to Non-Invasive Prenatal Diagnosis (NIPD).

-- In collaboration with Camille Champion, I am also interested in sparse robust spectral clustering techniques for clustering large perturbed graphs.
+- In collaboration with Camille Champion (INRAE Jouy-en-Josas), I am also interested in regularized spectral clustering techniques for clustering large perturbed graphs.
 We are now working on applications of the l1-spectral clustering algorithm we developped on kidney cancer data.

 #### Supervision of students

 - Semester thesis:
-    - Julia Netzel (until July 2022): student in Master of Applied Mathematics, ETH Zürich on "Handling Gender Bias in NLP Models".
+    - Julia Netzel (4 months in 2022): student in Master of Applied Mathematics, ETH Zürich on "Handling Gender Bias in NLP Models".

 - Bachelor thesis:
-    - Riccardo Fumagalli (until July 2022): student in Bachelor of Mathematics, ETH Zürich on "Identification of genes involved in the development of ER+ breast cancer",
+    - Michael Vollenweider (5 months in 2022): student in Bachelor of Computational Science and Engineering, ETH Zürich on "Benchmark of gene regulatory network inference methods".

-    - Michael Vollenweider (until August 2022): student in Bachelor of Computational Science and Engineering, ETH Zürich on "Benchmark of gene regulatory network inference methods".
+    - Riccardo Fumagalli (3 months in 2022): student in Bachelor of Mathematics, ETH Zürich on "Identification of genes involved in the development of ER+ breast cancer".